fgx/fgx-aircraft/readme.md

 Items that need attention include the following:

 * Agree a naming convention for aircraft files and their folders.
 See below for thoughts.

-* Meld duplicate vertices and redefine normals for each aircraft using Blender.
-	* This much reduces file sizes and de-facets the skins of the aircraft
-	* Perhaps we can build Python utility to help
 * Ascertain original scale and rescale planes so they are all at the same scale
-* Point all planes in the same direction
 * Agree a suitable base point (the nose or most forward point of the body of an aircraft?) and apply to each aircraft

 * Build a CSV table that includes relevant data for each plane for each plane with;
 	* Link to source in fgdata on Gitorious
 	* Link to entry on Wikipedia